BladeRunnerJS/brjs-site/docs/concepts/modules.md

 The default JavaScript [bundler](/docs/concepts/bundler/) in BladeRunnerJS (BRJS) lets you reference code using Node.js-style `require`, `module.exports` and `exports` syntax within your application's JavaScript.
+The generated JavaScript is then supported within the browser using a library called [browser-modules](https://github.com/BladeRunnerJS/browser-modules).

 The contents of each JavaScript file within your application's codebase is entirely up to you.
 For example, you could have a single JavaScript file at the root of